 In noninvasive cosmetic procedures, just like any medical practice, there are rules and regulations that all practitioners must follow.
-These laws differ from state to state and are important to keep up with, wherever you practice.
+These laws differ from state to state and are important to keep up with wherever you practice.

-If you are ready to start botulinum toxin injection training in order to begin performing on patients, there are some rules you should closely pay attention to.
+If you are ready to start botulinum toxin injection training in order to begin performing on patients, there are some medical spa legal issues you should pay close attention to.
 Knowing basic aesthetic medicine laws will guide you in making the best decisions for your patients and your career.

-Wondering where to start?
-The American Association of Aesthetic Medicine and Surgery (AAAMS) offers comprehensive online and in-person aesthetic training through our Accredited Aesthetics 101 course.
-It is vital to ensure that you have obtained the proper certifications and licenses for these procedures.
-This certification will teach you about a variety of treatments and injection techniques.
-You will view and perform demonstrations of different injections and procedures done to patients’ faces.
-Our knowledgeable physician instructors will teach you everything you need to know about these procedures and the best ways to perform them.
-To enroll in either course, you must be a licensed doctor (MD, DO), nurse (NP, RN), physician assistant (PA), or dentist (DDS, DMD, BDS).
+Our aesthetics courses will teach you about a variety of treatments and injection techniques.
+You will view and perform demonstrations of different facial injections and procedures.
+Our knowledgeable, highly experienced physician instructors will teach you everything you need to know about these procedures and the best ways to perform them.

 Anti-Kickback and Fee-Splitting